owenCocjin/ProgMenu/Python/README.md

 #### Using main:
 - In main file (main.py):
 ```
-from progmenu import menu, vprint
+from progmenu import menu
-vprint.setVerbose(menu.findFlag(['v' "verbose"])) #menu.findFlag() returns True if any passed flags were found, meaning you can hardcode verbosity with: vprint.setVerbose(True)
+vprint=menu.verboseSetup(menu.findFlag(['v' "verbose"])) #menu.findFlag() returns True if any passed flags were found, meaning you can hardcode verbosity with: menu.verboseSetup(True)
 print("This is without verbose!")
 vprint("This is WITH verbose!")
 ```